 Motivating Your Employees & Growing Your Business

-Your Company may only be small, one or two employees even – but motivation is still a key area in which you need to ensure your business is functioning.
+While your restaurant or hotel may be small, motivation is still a key area in which you need to ensure your business is functioning.
 If employees are unhappy or discontent, then the bottom line is that they could damage the company image.
 This may sound harsh, but unhappy workers rarely if ever say anything positive about a company, and this negativity could directly affect word of mouth or social media presence.
 Keeping your staff happy will help to ensure that a prospective customer will only hear good things from the ground up.

 Having a strong and popular brand is also a good motivator for your staff – if they feel inspired to work on a project, or proud to be associated with it, then their personal feedback and private social media may reflect this – again, giving potential customers vital information regarding the face of the company which is not generally presented to them.
-A customer who believes that a company is friendly, approachable and engaging in a genuine way (rather than a lip service face value way) is more likely to want to find out more and give their custom to the brand.
+A customer who believes that a company is friendly, approachable and engaging in a genuine way is more likely to want to find out more and give their custom to the brand.

 Investors are also concerned with the strength and viability of a brand – according to a report by Reuters, 82% of investors believe that brand strength and name recognition are becoming more important in guiding them in their investment decisions.

-It is vital from every angle – investors, staff and consumers – to have a brand that is recognisable, trustworthy, social media savvy and prepared to engage with its audience.
+It is vital from every angle – investors, staff and consumers – to have a brand that is recognizable, trustworthy, social media savvy and prepared to engage with its audience.

 These are only a few of the many ways that branding can aid your business in succeeding.
 Having a strong well planned and optimised strategy to create and maintain your brand is a vital step in the growth and future of your business.